 Smart technological solutions create jobs and growth

-Spanish technology and telecommunication company Wellness Telecom S.L., was established in 2008.
+Spanish technology and telecommunication company Wellness Telecom, was established in 2008.
 It specialises in new technologies for telecommunications.
 It offers services from design to maintenance and support in: cybersecurity, big data and analytics, communication and smart cities solutions.

-The Enterprise Europe Network in Spain has been advising Wellness Telecom since 2008 on how to access finance, new markets and potential partners.
+The Enterprise Europe Network in Spain has been advising Wellness Telecom since 2008 on access to finance, new markets and potential partners.
 In 2015, Wellness Telecom received over €1.5 million from the EU's Horizon 2020 research programme expanding its services to over 100 clients worldwide including two big corporates.
-This is just the beginning of its journey.
 Wellness Telecom is also developing energy saving and waste management projects.
-The company’s smart street lighting project for the Spanish municipality Gandía is valued at more than €34 million.
+The company’s smart street lighting project for the Spanish municipality Gandía is valued at more than €34 billion.

 From its first days during the economic crises, Wellness Telecom has grown from four to over 100 employees and has doubled its revenue reaching €7 million in 2014.